Question 3: Did the recipient receive a subsequent HCT since the date of last report?

 Other forms of cellular therapy may include cytotoxic T-lymphocytes (CTLC) to treat infections or chimeric antigen receptor T-cells (CAR T-cells) to treat persistent, progressive or recurrent disease.

 Report the date of cellular therapy infusion.
-If multiple infusions were received in the reporting period, report the earliest.
-If infusions are continuing from a previous instance of DCI, only report in the period during which the first infusion was received.
+If the new course of cellular therapy includes multiple infusions, report the date of the first infusion.
+If infusions are continuing from a previous instance of a course of cellular therapy, only report in the period during which the first infusion was received.
+This question is used to make the Pre-CTED (4000) form come due and is not answered for DLIs.

 Need more help with this?